 It is so important for us to understand how our sector, our area and the county are doing as a whole.
 The Survey took just 15 minutes to complete and the information gained helps us to identify the big challenges and gives us the evidence to support our cause with local, regional and national government.
 It helps individual businesses to measure their performance against the market, giving us valuable management information.

 Visit Norfolk Brand Manager

-The annual Tourism Business Survey is an important barometer of how the industry feels about itself, it highlights the big issues and gives us crucial data to plan the way forward.
+The Tourism Business Surveys are an important barometer of how the industry feels about itself, it highlights the big issues and gives us crucial data to plan the way forward.
 Its effectiveness and usefulness to the sector is indisputable, and that’s why Visit Norfolk urges everyone to take part.

 Visit Suffolk Brand Manager

-The survey is a great opportunity for tourism businesses, large or small, to contribute their views on how well tourism is performing at a local and county level for Suffolk and how this informs the bigger picture for tourism nationally.
-All participants will receive a copy of the report which may assist them in future business decisions, while we will use the data to support regional decision making too.
+These surveys are a great opportunity for tourism businesses, large or small, to contribute their views on how well tourism is performing at a local and county level for Suffolk and how this informs the bigger picture for tourism nationally.
+All participants can receive a copy of the full report which may assist them in future business decisions, while we will use the data to support regional decision making too.

-The survey took me approximately 15 minutes to complete and is a must for anybody in tourism if you wish to understand what is truly happening within our industry locally and throughout the region.
-The results are fascinating and give precise data about what we need from our DMO’s and our local and national government.
-It also shows you what your peers really think about 2012 and what 2013 holds for us all.
+The survey is a must for anybody in tourism if you wish to understand what is truly happening within our industry locally and throughout the region.
+The results are fascinating and give precise data about what is needed from our DMO’s and our local and national government.
+It also shows you what your peers really think about the sector.
 Please don’t miss your opportunity to get involved.

 Chief Executive Officer, Visit East Anglia

 With our dynamic domestic tourism market in a constant state of change, never has it been more important to use sound market intelligence in order to support our business decision making.
-The 2013 Tourism Business Survey is a valuable resource to all businesses across East Anglia and I encourage all organisations to support it.
+These Tourism Business Surveys are a valuable resource to all businesses across East Anglia and I encourage all organisations to support it.